-It is believed that the Mint acts as an official agent for Queen Elizabeth II who is currently the monarch for Canada (2021).
+It is believed that the Mint acts as an official agent for Queen Elizabeth II who is currently the monarch of Canada (2021).
 It is a part of the Queen Elizabeth II Monarchy.
 Mint includes an Executive Board of Directors made up of three directors: a chairman of the board, president and CEO as well as eight directors.
 The Mint’s Executive team has 12 members.
-The CEO and the President are also known as “Master of the Mint”.
+The CEO and the President are also known as the “Master of the Mint”.

 President Marie Lemay was appointed in 2019 and her chairman is Phyllis Clark.
 The Mint is organized with four primary business areas: